 Settings

 APPEARANCE

 GAME

-Number of Questions: 6 Any change will affect the next game - +
+Number of Questions: 6 - +

 Learning Enabled

 NOTIFICATIONS

 Daily Reminder

 Now you can resume the preview and see the new toggle in place.

 Notifications toggle

 Currently, it does nothing, which is unsurprising, as you still need to add behavior to its state change.
 More on that soon.